 Instructions

-- Press the dough evenly into the prepared tin.
+- Press the dough evenly into the prepared tin and bake for 25–27 minutes until set on top.

-- Cool in the tin for 30 minutes before transferring to a wire rack to cool completely.
+- Allow cooling in the tin for 30 minutes before transferring to a wire rack.

-- For buttercream, beat room temperature unsalted butter until creamy, then gradually add icing sugar and vanilla extract until fluffy.
+- For the buttercream, beat room temperature butter until creamy, then gradually add icing sugar and vanilla extract until fluffy.

 - Prep Time: 15 minutes